comarios/mhci-risks-benefits/README.md

-# Good Intentions, Risky Inventions: A Method for Assessing the Risks and Benefits of AI in Mobile and Wearable Uses
+# MobileHCI 2024: Good Intentions, Risky Inventions: A Method for Assessing the Risks and Benefits of AI in Mobile and Wearable Uses
 Assessing the Risks and Benefits of AI in Mobile and Wearable Uses

 ## install requirements
 pip install -r requirements.txt

-## /prompts
+## prompts
 1. prompt1.py: generate mobilehci uses
 2. prompt2.py: classify use risks according to the EU AI Act
 3. prompt3.py: determine whether the use is beneficial according to the UN's Sustainability Development Goals

-## /survey
+## survey
 survey used to evaluate LLM-based classification in a crowdsourcing study